danbarnes/danbarnes.github.io/poetry.md

 ---
 layout: page
-permalink: /poetry/
+permalink: /songwriting/
-title: poetry
+title: songwriting
-description: Showcase your writing, short stories, or poems.
-Replace this text with your description.
+description: This is an inactive hobby.
+Back to it someday!
 ---

 <ul class="post-list">